 Vietnam is a beautiful country that is just recently becoming popular with tourists.
 Because of this, you can find beautiful and pristine hiking and outdoor activities, as well as plenty of nightlife in cities like Ho Chi Minh.
 An added bonus is the train network that is pretty well developed, as well as plenty of buses to get around on.

 Thailand is an exciting and vibrant country that begs to be explored by backpackers.
 Not only does it have spectacular food, gorgeous beaches, and amazing nightlife in big cities like Bangkok, but it’s also fairly inexpensive.

 India is a large country with diverse locales to explore.
 The rail system is the second largest in the world, making it convenient to get around.
 Check out the temples and monuments in Delhi, visit the hanging gardens in Mumbai, and definitely go drink some Darjeeling tea in Darjeeling itself.

-A smaller country that isn’t as well known is Laos.
+Laos is a smaller country that isn't as well known.
 This laid-back haven has plenty of amazing cuisine.
 It even boasts a national beer!
 Tubing on the Nam Song River is another great idea for the intrepid backpacker, so be sure to consider the slower-paced country of Laos.

 China is a popular destination for tourists for a great reason: this country is awesome!
 With lots to see and do, Hong Kong is an indisputable great time for those who love the excitement of a big city.
 Don’t forget Beijing, and definitely go and visit the Great Wall of China!